pinskylab/kelpEVOL_fq_gz_processing/README.md

 # on turning
 cleanSCRATCH.sbatch /scratch-lustre/<YOURUSERNAME> "*clumpify*temp*"
 ```
+DO NOT RUN THIS SCRIPT AT THE SAME TIME AS CLUMPIFY.
+You should only run this after clumpify is done.
+You must wait for this script to complete before running clumpify again.

 If you have a lot of files or dirs from another program, such as spades, then you can delete them as follows by modifying the `-name` pattern, and adjusting the command to apply to the files and dirs.
 In this case, we add `-rf` to remove dirs: